Percolation of worms: Introduction

 \subsubsection{Finitary random interlacements}

 Although \emph{finitary random interlacements (FRI)} was defined in \cite{Bowen2019} in a more general setting, here we will only discuss FRI on $\mathbb{Z}^d, \, d \geq 3$, which can be viewed as the special case of our random length worms model when the length $\mathcal{L}$ of a worm has geometric distribution with expectation $T$.
 Thus, if we fix such a length distribution then the occupied set exhibits a percolation phase transition as the intensity parameter varies by our Lemma \ref{lemma_m_2_finite_no_perc}.
 However, the parametrization of FRI is different than ours: finitary random interlacements $\mathcal{FI}^{u,T}$ at level $u$ is the same as our $\mathcal{S}^v$ if $v=2du/(T+1)$.
 The reason for this parametrization is that by \cite[Theorem A.2]{Bowen2019} if we let $T \to \infty$ then $\mathcal{FI}^{u,T}$ weakly converges to random interlacements $\mathcal{I}^{2du}$ at level $2du$ (defined in \cite{Sznitman2010}).
 Note that $\mathcal{I}^u$ is connected for all $u>0$ by \cite[Corollary 2.3]{Sznitman2010}.
-The main result of \cite{ProcacciaYeZhang2021} is that for any $u > 0$ there exist $0 < T_0(u,d) \leq T_1(u,d) < \infty$ such that for all $T > T_1(u,d)$ the set $\mathcal{FI}^{u,T}$ percolates and for all $0 < T < T_0$ the set $\mathcal{FI}^{u,T}$ does not percolate.
-In \cite{CaiHanYeZhang2020} the authors study the large-scale geometry and the local connectivity properties of the infinite cluster of $\mathcal{FI}^{u,T}$ for large values of $T$.